Twill: Structure

 In a twill weave, each weft or filling yarn floats across the warp yarns in a progression of interlacings to the right or left, forming a pattern of distinct diagonal lines.
 This diagonal pattern is also known as a wale.
-A float is the portion of a yarn that crosses over two or more perpendicular yarns.
+A float is the portion of a warp yarn that crosses over two or more weft yarns.

 A twill weave requires three or more harnesses, depending on its complexity and is the second most basic weave that can be made on a fairly simple loom.

 Twill weave is often designated as a fraction, such as 2/1, in which the numerator indicates the number of harnesses that are raised (and thus threads crossed: in this example, two), and the denominator indicates the number of harnesses that are lowered when a filling yarn is inserted (in this example, one).
 The fraction 2/1 is read as "two up, one down" (the fraction for plain weave is 1/1.).
 The minimum number of harnesses needed to produce a twill can be determined by totaling the numbers in the fraction; for the example described, the number of harnesses is three.
 Twill weave can be identified by its diagonal lines.